Skip to Main Content

 Pediatric Functional Neurological Disorders at Yale

-Yale Pediatric Neurology and Yale Child Study Center are conducting a multi-site research study to examine the effects of two commonly used treatments for improving Functional Neurological Disorder (FND) symptoms, specifically Functional Seizures (FS).
+Yale Child Neurology and Yale Child Study Center are conducting a multi-site research study to examine the effects of two commonly used treatments for improving Functional Neurological Disorder (FND) symptoms, specifically Functional Seizures (FS).
 This research will be conducted at 3 sites: University of Alabama at Birmingham, Yale School of Medicine/Yale New Haven Children's Hospital and Baylor College of Medicine/Texas Children's Hospital.

 Children and adolescents may be eligible if they: